 Close Your Joint Accounts

-Choose Who Gets the Apartment
+Choose Who Gets the Apartment or Condo

 If you are renting, you will need to determine what to do about your apartment lease.
-For an apartment lease, you can either buy it out, and split the costs or see if the apartment will let you transfer it to one person’s name for the duration of the lease.
+For an apartment lease, you can either buy it out, and split the costs, or see if the apartment will let you transfer it to one person’s name for the duration of the lease.
 You do not want to leave your name on anything if you are no longer responsible for the payments.
 You also want to be sure the utilities are transferred to the name of whoever will stay in the apartment.
 Not doing either of these things can seriously damage your credit in the long run if one person fails to pay the bills or lease.

-If you both own a home, you may decide to sell it or one person will buy the other out.
-This means that the person who keeps the home will refinance it in her name only, and pay a certain amount of the equity (usually half) to the person vacating the home.
+If you own a home together, you may decide to sell it and split the proceeds or one person may choose to buy the other out.
+This means that the person who keeps the home will refinance it in his or her name only, and pay a certain amount of the equity (usually half) to the person vacating the home.

 Divide Up Your Stuff

-If you have a difficult time discussing this rationally you may want o hire a mediator to sit down and do it with you.
+If you have a difficult time discussing this rationally, you may want to hire a mediator to facilitate.
 This process is similar to what would happen if you were to file for a divorce.
-The mediator can help you work things out fairly, and make compromises.
+The mediator can help you compromise and work things out fairly.

 Split Up Joint Debt

-If you have credit cards, car loans or other debt together, you will need to split it up as well.
-First you should decide who is responsible for what, and then have each person refinance the debt in his name only so that the other partner is no longer responsible for it.
+First, you should decide who is responsible for what, and then have each person refinance the debt in his name only so that the other partner is no longer responsible for it.
 If you cannot refinance a loan because of poor credit, then the item attached to it should be sold and applied to the debt.

-For example the car should be sold to pay off the car loan if the loan is to both of you and your partner cannot refinance it, and you already have a car.
+For example, the car should be sold to pay off the car loan if the loan is on both your names and one partner cannot afford to refinance it.
 Credit card debt needs to be divided and all joint accounts shut down.
-Otherwise you will be held responsible if your partner defaults on payments.
+Otherwise, you will be held responsible if your partner defaults on payments.